 Bee Buzz-worthy.

 Are you interested in learning about BeeKeeping?
-Join your local club and make new friends.
+Join your local & state clubs and make new friends.
 Find bee friends, mentors, take a class, find local clubs & groups, attend state meetings, make online connections, stay up to date on local events, read books, watch videos, observe, and bee hands-on

 helping and learning.